 Cognitive Behavioral Therapy (CBT)

-Research strongly supports the effectiveness of CBT to treat BN.
+Research strongly supports the effectiveness of CBT for eating disorders such as BN.
 CBT can be done individually or in groups.

 Treatment focuses on: